protofire/solhint/docs/rules/best-practices/code-complexity.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
-Function has cyclomatic complexity "current" but allowed no more than maxcompl.
+Function has cyclomatic complexity "current" but allowed no more than configured max complexity.

 ## Options
 This rule accepts an array of options: